 During this time, instead of focusing on getting your avoidant ex back, I would advise you to focus on getting to the point of being able to live life even if you can’t get them back.

 Healing from a breakup requires you to do things that will empower you.

-You’ll have to grow as a person, make peace with the past, invest in yourself and be self-caring.
+You’ll have to grow as a person, make peace with the past, invest in yourself, and be self-sufficient.